Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 - Put more strain on parts and wear them out quicker.

 - Loosen refrigerant lines and create an expensive refrigerant leak.

 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much sooner.

 Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to try on your own, because your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+It’s typically not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give Air Current AC & Heat a call at 713-322-4318.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and causing problems, give Air Current AC & Heat a call at 713-322-4318.
+We’ll check your air conditioner for any damage and then determine the best way to level it.